Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Final-Steps.md

 * REX is the Rebug Custom Firmware for CEX(Consumer)
 * D-REX is the Rebug Custom Firmware for DEX(Developer)

-If you don't need all the developer options, or don't know if you need all the developer options I recommened going with the REX Rebug firmware.
+If you don't need all the developer options, or don't know if you need all the developer options I recommend going with the REX Rebug firmware.
 This is probably what the majority of people with modded PS3's use.

 Here's a link to the [Rebug](https://rebug.me/) website where you can download the latest Rebug firmware.